Secure Configuration Manager 7.0 includes new features, improves usability, and resolves several previous issues.

 Applies to Windows 8.1 and Windows Server 2012 R2, or later, operating systems

-To prevent failures when installing .NET, ensure that you apply Microsoft KB2919442 and KB2919355, and any related KBs, in the order described in the installation instructions for the KB articles.
-Also, after installing .NET with the setup.exe program, you might need to restart the computer then install Secure Configuration Manager.
+To mitigate these issues, ensure that you apply Microsoft KB2919442 and KB2919355, and any related KBs, in the order described in the installation instructions for the KB articles.
+Also, after installing .NET 4.6.1 with the setup.exe program, you might need to restart the computer before you can continue installing the other components.

 For more information about these issues, see